TIGRLab/SCanD_project/README.md

 ```

 ## Running tractography
-If you are running the pipline on multishell data run the below code.
-Otherwise, use thesingleshell version of code:
+For multi-shell data, run the following code.
+For single-shell data, use the single-shell version of the code.

 Multishell:
 ```sh
 ## note step one is to make sure you are on one of the login nodes
 ssh nia-login07